feelfree69/pps5330/README.md

 The PPS5330 Power supply is controlled by an ATMEGA88PA microcontroller.
 The firmware has been developed from scratch by Rolf D., see this thread in the german forum: https://www.mikrocontroller.net/topic/499101

-WARNING!
+## WARNING!
 ```
-If you decide to flash this firmware to your PPS5330, you'll lose the original firmware, and you won't get it back, unless you pay ELV for reprogramming the ATMEGA88.
+If you decide to flash this firmware to your PPS5330, you'll lose the original firmware,
+and you won't get it back, unless you pay ELV for reprogramming the ATMEGA88.
 (ELV's firmware is closed source).
 ```
 YOU HAVE BEEN WARNED!

+## STATUS

 WORKING:
 - All Basic functionality is working, the Power Supply is in a usable state